YutoJP

 0

-In Japanese, there are many homophones with different meanings that can confuse learners, especially words that sound the same but are written with different kanji characters.
-A prime example is the two verbs 捜す and 探す, both pronounced as sagasu and both meaning "to search" or "to look for."
-However, they're used in completely different contexts.
+In Japanese, there are tons of homophones with different meanings that can really confuse learners, especially words that sound the same but are written with different kanji characters.
+A classic example is the two verbs 捜す and 探す, both pronounced sagasu and meaning "to search."
+However, they're used in totally different contexts.

 Meaning and Usage of 「捜す」

-捜す (with the kanji 捜, as in "sōshū" from "collection") means searching for something that you once had, saw, or knew existed but is now lost or out of sight.
+捜す (the kanji is 捜 – like in "collection") means searching for something you once had, saw, or knew existed but is now lost or out of sight.

 Distinguishing 探す and 捜す (Search)